Incident at the Gaoping Tombs: Aftermath

-After returning to Luoyang, on 9 February 249 (Note: Cao Fang's biography in the Sanguozhi recorded that Cao Shuang and his associates – Ding Mi (丁謐), Deng Yang, He Yan, Bi Gui, Li Sheng and Huan Fan – were executed along with their extended families on the wuxu day of the 1st month of the 1st year of the Jiaping era of Cao Fang's reign.
+After returning to Luoyang, on 9 February 249, (Note: Cao Fang's biography in the Sanguozhi recorded that Cao Shuang and his associates – Ding Mi (丁謐), Deng Yang, He Yan, Bi Gui, Li Sheng and Huan Fan – were executed along with their extended families on the wuxu day of the 1st month of the 1st year of the Jiaping era of Cao Fang's reign.
 This date corresponds to 9 February 249 in the Gregorian calendar; it was also 4 days after the coup.)
 Cao Shuang was charged with plotting treason with the palace eunuch Zhang Dang (張當) and his associates He Yan, Ding Mi, Deng Yang, Bi Gui and Li Sheng.
 They were executed on the same day along with the rest of their families and relatives.
 Jiang Ji had attempted to persuade Sima Yi to spare Cao Shuang and his brothers in consideration of the meritorious service rendered by their father Cao Zhen, but Sima Yi refused.
 Lu Zhi (魯芝) and Yang Zong (楊綜), two of Cao Shuang's subordinates, had previously tried to stop Cao Shuang from surrendering to Sima Yi.
 After Cao Shuang was arrested, Lu Zhi and Yang Zong were also implicated and arrested as well.
 However, Sima Yi pardoned and released them.
+(Note: According to Lu Zhi's biography in Jin Shu, he was spared by Sima Yi as he had neither tried to justify his actions nor begged to be spared.
+Lu continued to serve Cao Wei and its successor the Jin dynasty; he died in 273 at the age of 84 (by East Asian reckoning).)
+(Note: During the coup, Lu Zhi asked Xin Pi's son Xin Chang to follow him.
+After listening to advice from his elder sister Xin Xianying, Xin Chang was also unharmed.)